Ahmed-Mahmoud0/California-Housing/README.md

-Reference: Hands-On Machine Learning with Scikit-Learn and TensorFlow: Concepts, Tools, and Techniques to Build Intelligent Systems.
+## Reference: Hands-On Machine Learning with Scikit-Learn and TensorFlow: Concepts, Tools, and Techniques to Build Intelligent Systems.

 Book by Geron Aurelien

-It's a worthy read you can check it out.
+It's worth reading you can check it out.